BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ### <a id="deprecated-event-listeners"></a>Gobal Event Listeners

-Before version XXX Branch used globaly defined listeners to pass events generated by clicking on links outside your cordova app into it.
+Before version 2.4.0 Branch used globaly defined listeners to pass events generated by clicking on links outside your cordova app into it.
 To make this behavior more explicit, we've shifted to event listeners passed to the branch object via the [`branch.initSession(onBranchLinkHook)`](#initSession) and